I have a love affair with Thailand.

 Then, depending on the skin type or conditions, I will incorporate many of my own natural ingredients into the treatment.

-I find customers really appreciate this personal touch, and love the potent skin loving properties, that the fresh ingredients deliver to their skin.
+I find customers really appreciate this personal touch, and love the potent skin loving properties that fresh ingredients deliver to their skin.

 Around 5 to 10 healing herbs are tightly compacted into the compress